mozman/ezdxf/docs/source/options.rst

 .. attribute:: use_matplotlib_font_support

-    Active the matplotlib font support to calculate font metrics:
+    Active the Matplotlib font support to calculate font metrics:
-    This requires a working matplotlib installation else an ``ImportError`` exception will be raised sooner or later.
+    This requires a working Matplotlib installation else an ``ImportError`` exception will be raised sooner or later.
     Default is ``False``